zarthur/CSCC-Fundamentals-Android-Notes/week_03/readme.md

 method does not return a value.
 After the return type, the methods name is specified.
 Following the name and enclosed in parentheses is a list of parameters, *parameter_list* that lists the kinds of of data items that are passed to the method.
-We'll talk about each of the these parts in more detail soon.
+We'll talk about each of these parts in more detail soon.
 A method's name and the number, types, and order of its parameters are known as the method's **signature**.
 The reserved word *static*, the return type, and the method's signature are known as the **method header**; the set